CambridgeUniversityPress/Celestial-and-Stellar-Dynamics/Chapter5/README.md

 ### Figure 5.2 - RV curve of 51 Peg b

-`RVs/Birkby2017_table1.txt` is the radial velocity curve of 51 Pegasi b from the compendium of Birkby et al. 2017, AJ, 153, 138 with data from thrir Table 1 downloaded from the VizieR cat/J/AJ/153/138.
-See the accompanying `RVs/Birkby2017_readme.txt` file for details.
+ * `RVs/Birkby2017_table1.txt` is the radial velocity curve of 51 Pegasi b from the compendium of Birkby et al. 2017, AJ, 153, 138 with data from thrir Table 1 downloaded from the VizieR cat/J/AJ/153/138.
+ * `RVs/Birkby2017_readme.txt` text readme file with full details.

 ### Figure 5.3 - RV curves of eccentric exoplanets